DavidPavlovic/TributePage/README.md

 # TributePage

-This project is made using HTML, CSS, Sass.
+This project is made with HTML, CSS and Sass.

 It was made as an assignment for freeCodeCamp Responsive Web Design course.
-You can [View here](https://davidpavlovic.github.io/TributePage/) project and [View here](https://learn.freecodecamp.org/responsive-web-design/responsive-web-design-projects/build-a-tribute-page/) you can see requirements for the assignment.
+You can [view here](https://davidpavlovic.github.io/TributePage/) project and you can see requirements for project [here](https://learn.freecodecamp.org/responsive-web-design/responsive-web-design-projects/build-a-tribute-page/).